The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Return travel from Germany to Italy is: Partially open.

 Entry into Italy is allowed for: Entry is partially open for citizens and permanent residents of Germany

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-There are a few train stations in Rome to start your trip from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-In Berlin you have a few train station options to choose from for your arrival including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When departing from Rome, you have various train station options to start your trip from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When arriving in Berlin, you can end your trip in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

-Passengers board their train most frequently from Roma Termini and travel around 0 mile (s) / 0 km from the city center to this train station.
+Passengers booking this trip most frequently board their trains from Roma Termini and need to travel around 1 mile (1.6 km) from the city center to get to this train station.

-Passengers traveling this route most often arrive at Berlin Hbf and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Berlin.
+Passengers arriving in Berlin most often arrive at Berlin Hbf and need to travel around 1.7 miles (2.8 km) from this train station to the city center.